Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Geometry of involutions in

-The parabolic lines are tangent lines to $\Qq$, that is, lines having exactly one point with $\Qq$ in common.
-In $\Ii$, a parabolic line appears as the coset $U t$ of a maximal unipotent subgroup $U$ in $G$ with respect to an involution $t$ inverting every element in $U$.
+These three types of lines are called \emph{hyperbolic}, \emph{parabolic}, and \emph{elliptic}, respectively.
+The parabolic lines are tangent lines to $Q$, that is, lines having exactly one point with $Q$ in common.
+In $I$, a parabolic line appears as the coset $U t$ of a maximal unipotent subgroup $U$ in $X$ with respect to an involution $t$ inverting every element in $U$.